big-data-lab-umbc/cybertraining/year-3-projects/team-6/README.md

 **Instructions on how to run the code**:

-For plotting NOTEARS and DAG-GNN graphs, you need the [igraph](https://igraph.org/python/) package.
+For plotting TCDF, NOTEARS and DAG-GNN graphs, you need the [igraph](https://igraph.org/python/) package.

 ###### TCDF

 In order to run the code, you need to download the TCDF code from [this link](https://github.com/M-Nauta/TCDF).
 The instructions to run the code is given on that link, but below are specific instructions for this project.